k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 Meteors persistent data layer is Monogodb with some more magic.

-Data fetching is done with a Protocol called [DDP](https://www.meteor.com/ddp) (Distributed Data Protocol).
-Just remember its **REST for Websockets**.
-Everything in meteor is realtime by default, which is done by livequery a live database connector for Mongo (theoretically also mysql #wtf).
-From a very high perspective: You do a query - get results - get all the changes to this query via web socket. :raised_hands:
+Data fetching is done with [DDP](https://www.meteor.com/ddp) (Distributed Data Protocol).
+Just remember it is **REST for Websockets**.
+Everything in Meteor.js is realtime by default, which is achieved by livequery a live database connector for Mongo (theoretically also mysql #wtf).
+From a very high perspective: You execute a query - get results and all subsequent changes to this query via web socket. :raised_hands:

-Meteor also feels fast because of a concept called **Optimistic UI**.
-All the data the fly between mongodb and client gets cached in a minimongo.
+Meteor.js also feels fast because of a concept called **Optimistic UI**.
+All the data the fly between Mongodb and client gets cached in a minimongo.
 If a template gets rendered it instantly renders with data from minimongo and then updates with data from monogdb.

 Enough theory - now some code.
 Somewhere in your global scope: